Aseidua/alx-zero_day/README.md

-I am still getting along as an ALX software Engineer
+I am still getting along as an ALX softwareEngineer